1938–1939 German expedition to Tibet: Results of research

 The Germans collected anything they could: thousands of artifacts, a huge number of plants and animals, including live specimens.
 They sent back specimens of three breeds of Tibetan dogs, rare feline species, wolves, badgers, foxes, other animals, and bird skins.

 The expedition members collected a huge quantity of plants, particularly hundreds of varieties of barley, wheat, and oats.
 The seeds were later stored in the SS-Institute for Plant Genetics in Lannach, near Graz, Austria, a research centre run by SS botanist Heinz Brücher, who entertained hopes of using both the Tibet collection and that of the Vavilov Institute in the eastern territories to select crop plants able to withstand the climate of Eastern Europe, which was considered as part of the Nazi Lebensraum or "biotope", with a view to reaching autarky.

 Wienert took four sets of geomagnetic data.
 Krause studied Tibetan wasps.
 Schäfer observed Tibetan rituals, including sky burial, and even bought some human skulls.
 The researchers took stills and film footage of local culture, notably the spectacular New Year celebrations in which tens of thousands of pilgrims flocked to Lhasa.
 Bruno Beger recorded the measurements of 376 people and took casts of the heads, faces, hands, and ears of 17 others, as well as fingerprints and handprints from another 350.
 To carry out his research, he posed as a physician to win the favour of Tibetan aristocrats, dispensed drugs, and tended to monks with sexually transmitted diseases.

-Schäfer kept meticulous notes on the religious and cultural customs of the Tibetans from their various colorful Buddhist festivals to Tibetan attitudes towards marriage, rape, menstruation, childbirth, homosexuality, and masturbation.
-In his account of Tibetan homosexuality, he described the various positions taken by older lamas with younger boys and then went on to explain how homosexuality played an important role in the higher politics of Tibet.
-There are pages of careful observation of Himalayan people engaged in a variety of intimate acts.
+Schäfer and other members of the 1938–1939 German expedition to Tibet conducted ethnographic and scientific research, documenting Tibetan religious practices, festivals, social hierarchy, material culture, and aspects of daily life.

 Schäfer presented the results of the expedition on 25 July 1939 at the Himalaya Club Calcutta.